After a brief hiatus, our Call of the Week podcast is back, featuring Tyson Raper. Listen.

-UT Extension will be hosting three Soybean Scout Schools during July.
-Final details will be announced later, but these field-side programs last approximately 2.5 hours and cover the basics of soybean growth, scouting, pest identification, and general management.
+UT’s Soybean Scout Schools will be held in July (see below).
+These field-side programs cover the basics of soybean growth, scouting, pest identification, and general management.
 Pesticide recertification and CCA CEU points will be available.
 Scout Schools are offered free of charge with sponsorship from the Tennessee Soybean Promotion Board.
 Registration is not required.
 Participants will receive a scouting notebook and a sweep net while supplies last.
 Continue reading

 This blog article covers a few things to keep in mind while managing cotton growth during the 2019 season.
 Continue reading

 With recent weather events in the Midwest, corn prices have started to climb and growers are paying closer attention to protecting corn yield.
 Continue reading